tokenami/tokenami/README.md

 export const css = createCss(config);
 ```

-Now you can import the utility from the file you created and it will handle aliases correctly.
+Use the `css` utility exported from the file you created and it will handle aliases correctly.

 #### Create aliases